 Money and valuables

-There is a small number of ATMs in Kabul.
+There are very few ATMs in Kabul.
 Credit cards and travellers cheques are not widely accepted.
-Currencies used are Afghanis and US dollars.
+The local currency is the Afghani (AFN).
+US Dollars are also widely accepted.

 Your passport is a valuable document that is attractive to criminals who may try to use your identity to commit crimes.
 Keep it in a safe place.